YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - d. greedy sampling
 - e. t-SNE dimensionality reduction

+### **Q177.** In text generation, "Beam Search" differs from "Greedy Search" by:
+- a. choosing a random token at each generation step based on temperature distributions
+- b. keeping track of a fixed number (beam width) of the most probable partial sequences at each step rather than just the single best token
+- c. parsing the document from right to left instead of left to right
+- d. removing duplicate n-grams dynamically via regular expression matches
+- e.
+NONE of the other options is correct

+### **Q155.** What is the purpose of "Good-Turing smoothing"?
+- a. to reduce the memory footprint of an ngram language model
+- b. to approximate high-order ngrams using low-rank factorisation
+- c. to re-estimate the probability of unseen or low-frequency n-grams based on the frequency of other low-frequency n-grams
+- d. to smooth out the audio signal in a speech recognition system
+- e.
+NONE of the other answers is correct

+### **Q178.** What does the "Temperature" parameter control during token sampling?
+- a. the speed at which the GPU processes text blocks
+- b. the scale of the logits before applying softmax, where higher values flatten the distribution and introduce more randomness/creativity
+- c. the context window limitation profile of the model
+- d. the learning rate decay schedule during instruction tuning
+- e.
+NONE of the other options are correct

+### **Q179.** Top-p sampling (also known as Nucleus sampling) selects from:
+- a. a fixed number of top tokens regardless of cumulative value
+- b. the smallest possible set of top tokens whose cumulative probability exceeds the threshold p
+- c. tokens that have prime number indices in the tokenizer vocabulary matrix
+- d. positions matching absolute sinusoidal indices exclusively
+- e.
+NONE of the other answers is correct

+### **Q180.** Why can text generated using pure Greedy Search sometimes become stuck in repetitive loops?
+- a. because the model parameters change dynamically during inference
+- b. because it deterministically selects the local maximum token, which can lead the context path into highly predictable, cyclic logit loops
+- c. because greedy search forces the model to execute backward passes during text output steps
+- d. because vocabulary indices are arranged alphabetically
+- e.
+NONE of the other choices is correct

+### **Q181.** What is the purpose of a "repetition penalty" parameter during language model decoding?
+- a. it throws a runtime error if the model repeats a word within 10 tokens
+- b. it artificially discounts the logits of tokens that have already appeared in the generated text sequence, discouraging redundancy
+- c. it increases the training loss if validation subsets overlap
+- d. it scales down context parameters across multi-head attention blocks
+- e.
+NONE of the other options are correct

 ### **Q69.** Given a bigram language model, what is the chance that the model produces the word "exam" as the next token after "amazing" if top-k sampling is used with k set to 10? *(Top 10 probabilities: grace 4%, food 3%, location 2%, experience 2%, people 2%, place 2%, minds 2%, experiences 1%, places 1%, exam 1%)*
 - a.
 5%
 - b.
 6%